EllaBenDavid/PythonProject/README.md

 # PythonProject
-Building an app for buying and exchanging items in a clothing store in addition data analysis using the Pandas Library.
+Building an app for buying and exchanging items in a clothing store in addition using the Pandas Library for data analysis .